 Debbie has a background in retail sales, operating a chain of convenience stores for over 13 years.
 Debbie joined Woodhouse® in 2004 and acts as the Office Manager of the company.
 She enjoys being the voice of Woodhouse® and talking with new customers about their dreams of timber framing.

-Debbie enjoys spending time with her friends and family, outdoor activities such as horseback riding, kayaking, camping or just sitting down and reading a Danielle Steel novel.
+Debbie enjoys spending time with her friends and family, outdoor activities such as horseback riding, kayaking, camping or just sitting down and reading a good book.
 Debbie’s personality, dedication, and organizational skills play a huge role in the day-to-day operations at Woodhouse®.

 Todd began working at Woodhouse® in 1999 after graduating from Penn State where he received a BS in both physics and civil engineering.
 He originally started as a draftsman while still working in the coal mine that funded his college tuition.